Dry Needling vs. Acupuncture

 • Do I think my symptoms are musculuskeletal in nature (an injury to the MSK system, involves the bones, muscles, nerves, or joints).

-• Do I think there may be an underlying systemic component that I should see a doctor for first, or do I think my body has a systemic issue going on in addition to a MSK issue that might benefit from both approaches?
+• Do I think there may be an underlying systemic component that I should see a doctor for first, or do I think my body has a systemic issue going on in addition to an MSK issue that might benefit from both approaches?

 • What are the Pros and Cons of Dry Needling

-Due to the positive reports of successful patient outcomes with dry needling therapy , there has recently been a rapid increase in the research being done in the field of physical therapy.
+Due to the positive reports of successful patient outcomes with dry needling therapy, there has recently been a rapid increase in the research being done in the field of physical therapy.

 Dry Needling with E-Stim controlled by the therapist